SCDerox/GoodMorning-Bot/README.md

 ### Important:
 `This bot is desinged to work for me and some friends and does not need database.
 You should not use this bot as a public one, because everything is stored in JSON files (Note: I will maybe add DB-support later)`

-`This repositiory conains shitcode: I developed most of this code on one day (;`
+`This repositiory conains shitcode: It's my first public repo (with code)`

-`My English is really bad, so sorry ):`

 ---